osalvador/ReplicaDB/.github/instructions/project-functional.instructions.md

 - Treat table names, expressions, filters, queries, and connection parameters as untrusted manager inputs.
 - Store configuration references such as `${env:VARIABLE}` in managed definitions and reject embedded credentials in connection strings.
 - Keep backend ACLs authoritative.
 Frontend visibility is a usability aid, not authorization.
+- Keep cancellation warnings mode-specific and durable; local in-memory cancellation delivery is only an optimization.

 ## Anti-Patterns
 - Do not infer universal support from one manager or one database test.
 - Do not change the Java baseline in only one build, launcher, image, CI, or documentation surface.
 - Do not add application code while regenerating context or project instructions.
+- Do not describe the Phase 3.1 contract as a deployed worker runtime: `worker`, `LISTEN/NOTIFY`, polling dispatch, heartbeat renewal, and Quartz clustering remain deferred.

 ## Contradiction Check
 ⚠️ Baseline unavailable: `inditex.instructions.md` and `amiga-*.instructions.md` were not present, and the AMIGA documentation search was unavailable.
 No project override was recorded; copy the baseline files before the next context regeneration.